CU-UQ/BF-Boosted-Quadrature-Sampling/README.md

 This repo contains code for our paper
 > N. Cheng, O. A. Malik, Y. Xu, S. Becker, A. Doostan, A. Narayan.
 > *Quadrature Sampling of Parametric Models with Bi-fidelity Boosting*.
+> SIAM/ASA Journal on Uncertainty Quantification, *to appear*.
 > **arXiv preprint arXiv:2209.05705**,
 > 2022.